RohithS98/Git-Visual-VSCode-Extension/README.md

 4. Use ctrl + shift + p to open command palette.

-5. Run Git History V1 command.
+5. Run Git Visual History V2 command.

-6. The Git history will open in a new file.
+6. The Git Visual will open in a new file.

+7. Click on the "Get Git History" button to display the history below

+Moving the mouse over a commit will show its commit message.

 In case an error message saying "Extension not found" appears, reload the developer mode.
 If the issue persists, then dependencies were not installed.